blockades/openblockchain/README.md

 When you start the host machine for the first time select Ubuntu 16.04.1 LTS - 64 bit (which you downloaded in the previous step) as the start-up disk (it is possible to run the project on other versions of Ubuntu and even other operating systems such as Windows and OS X, but instructions for those have not been included here).

 The host machine will only be used to send commands to the cluster.

 The cluster machines (where the services will be deployed) require (each):

   - RAM: 4GB+
   - CPU: 4+ cores
   - Disk: 150GB+

-Once you set up the host machine (see the follwing "Prerequisites" section), the "Cluster Setup" instructions will guide you through the steps required to create 3 machines on Scaleway.
+Once you set up the host machine (see the following "Prerequisites" section), the "Cluster Setup" instructions will guide you through the steps required to create 3 machines on Scaleway.

 #### Installing the prerequisites on the host machine